Jev1337/ESPRIT-TN-API/readme.md

 There is an example also of getting the grades of the student in `marks_example.py` file.

+## Disclaimer

+This is created for educational purposes.
+I am not responsible for any damages caused by this package.
+Use at your own risk.
+I Personally don't use this, I just created it to explore and understand how I can manipulate through web pages using Home Assistant with PyScript.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.